oriuminc/jenkins-inception/README.md

     authenticate with the jenkins_cli resource.
   - Include a base Drupal install profile to show file structure and bare minimum scripting expectations.
-  - Currently, oh-my-zsh cookbook fails if user databag entry exists which is not "enabled".
-Submit a patch to account for the cases where this is untrue.
   - Look into better alternative to `0.0.0.0` for `node['jenkins']['server']['host']`
   - Add feature to create DNS a-record if DynDNS API credentials are supplied in `config.yml`.
-  - Add recommendation for gcc-isntaller rather than xcode?
   - Add note on port forwarding 8080. (:auto?)
-  - Figure out bundler issue in rvmrc by starting fresh (Yash's compy).
-    Might NOT work on Lion for now.
   - Investigate [knife-solo gem](https://github.com/matschaffer/knife-solo).
   - Create rake task for chef-solo setup steps?
-  - replace ssh-forever with straighy-up rake task or cap?
   - Add [spiceweasel][spiceweasel-project] support for launching into the cloud when using chef-server.
   - Provide instructions on using with Opscode hosted Chef server?